-Jerry’s Rogue Jets was established in 1958.
-Three brothers Jerry, Alden, and Court Boice revolutionized commercial jet boating.
-They were the first install and use hydro-jet pumps in commercial passenger boats on the Rogue River.
-Jerry’s Rogue Jets became the first commercial jet boat tour company in the United States.
-Jerry’s set the standard for jet boat tours and continues today as a leading nature based tourist destination on the Southern Oregon Coast.
+Jerry’s Rogue Jets was established in 1958 by Three brothers: Jerry, Alden, and Court Boice.
+They revolutionized commercial boating by being the first to develop, install, and use hydro-jet pumps in a boat in the United States.
+Jerry’s Rogue Jets became the first commercial jet boat tour company in the USA and set the standard for commercial jet boat tours.
+The company continues today as a world class nature based excursion on the Rogue River and a great tourist destination on the Southern Oregon Coast.

 Pictured: Court Boice, Jerry Boice, Alden Boice, & original jet boat ‘Miss Kelly’

-Hydro-jet technology was important because it allowed boats to safely travel in just inches of water while carrying a full load of travelers.
-The Rogue River is notoriously shallow and rocky.
-With the advent of the hydro-jet no longer did components of the propulsion system protrude below the bottom of the boat.
-A hydro-jet draws water in through an intake with an impeller, mounted flush to the bottom of the boat, and then a propeller forces the water out through a nozzle mounted from the transom of the boat.
-The volume of water being projected from the boat is what gives the thrust forward.
+The Rogue River is notoriously shallow and rocky, and Hydro-jet technology allowed boats to safely travel in just inches of water while carrying a full load of travelers.
+With the advent of the hydro-jet, components of the propulsion system no longer protruded below the bottom of the boat.
+A hydro-jet draws water in through an intake mounted flush to the bottom of the boat, and then forces the water out through a nozzle mounted on the transom of the boat, which propels the boat forward.
 Steering is accomplished by directing the water nozzle to one side or the other.
 The hydro-jet was a major factor in revolutionizing jet boating on the Rogue River.

-Each of the brothers played an integral role in the development of their fledgling company.
-Jerry embodied the entrepreneurial spirit and must be acknowledged as the one who brought the idea of jet boat tours to life.
-It could be said that Jerry was a ‘jack of all trades’ serving as jet boat pilot, entertainer, tour guide, and recreational therapist.
+Each of the brothers played an integral role in the development of Jerry’s Rogue Jets.
+Jerry embodied the entrepreneurial spirit and brought the idea of jet boat tours to life.
+Jerry served as jet boat pilot, entertainer, tour guide, and recreational therapist.
 His wife Evelyn ran the office and took care of the daily bookings.
-Alden Boice was by trade a boat builder and mechanic.
-He built and maintained Jerry’s fleet of jet boats, at that time Jerry’s fleet consisted of 2 boats.
-The first boats were built from wood and had two engines coupled to hydro-jet pumps.
+Alden Boice was a boat builder and master mechanic.
+He built and maintained the original fleet of jet boats, the ‘Miss Kelly’ & ‘Carrie G’, which had wooden hulls and two engines each.
 Court, the oldest of the brothers, served as a jet boat pilot alongside his brother Jerry.
-Jerry, Alden, and Court Boice are considered the ‘Founding Father’s of Jerry’s Rogue Jets and commercial jet boat tours.
+Jerry, Alden, and Court Boice are the ‘Founding Father’s of Jerry’s Rogue Jets and commercial jet boat tours in the United States.

-The original Rogue River jet boat tour traveled 32 miles upriver to the town of Agness, Oregon known as the 64 mile round-trip.
-A lunch break at one the Agness lodges was routine before the boat traveled downstream back to Gold Beach.
+The original Rogue River jet boat tour traveled 32 miles upriver to the town of Agness and was known as the 64 mile round-trip.
+The boat would take a lunch break at one of the Agness lodges before returning downstream to Gold Beach.
 In the mid 1970’s adventurous boatmen began testing their nerves in the 20 mile section of river upstream from Agness.
-In this section the river becomes rocky, narrow, and technical in terms of safely navigating a jet boat.
-It was considered by many to be not navigable.
-It wasn’t long before Jerry’s and competing jet boat tour companies began establishing themselves as experienced whitewater jet boat pilots.
-Court’s Whitewater Trips, owned and operated by Court Boice a nephew of Jerry, Court, and Alden, was one such company offering trips into this section.
-This trip later called the 104 mile round-trip quickly became the most popular trip on the Rogue River.
-In 1979 Court’s Whitewater Trips merged operations with Jerry’s Rogue Jets.
+In this section the river becomes rocky, narrow, technical, and begins to form whitewater rapids.
+It wasn’t long before boat pilots began testing themselves in these technical whitewater rapids and created new tours.
+Court’s Whitewater Trips, owned and operated by Court Boice (a nephew of Jerry, Court, and Alden) was one such company that began offering trips into this section.
+This trip later became known as the 104-mile and quickly became the most popular trip on the Rogue River.
+In 1979, Court’s Whitewater Trips merged operations with Jerry’s Rogue Jets.
 The addition of a whitewater trip helped bolster the popularity of jet boat tours on the Rogue River.